 Map Of Golden Horn Showing Major Neighboring Fener And Balat Areas

-Commonly known in Turkey as Fener & Balat District
+Commonly known in Turkey as Fener Balat Neighborhoods

 Together with Fener (Phanar) district located just next to it, Balat is one of the districts of Golden Horn attracting the highest number of tourists.
 Photography clubs and local agencies often organizes Fener-Balat tours and promotes these districts located on periphery now.

 Fener district was where established Greek families were living during the Ottoman times.
-It is famous for Ecumenical Patriarchate of Constantinople.
+It was famous for Phanar Greek Orthodox Patriarchate.
 Mentioned together with Fener most of the time, Balat was a Jewish district in the Ottoman period.

 Beginning with Byzantine period, there was a certain Jewish settlement there.
 There is a not well-known and special reason why it turned into a Jewish district during the Ottoman period.